Overview of the Mandatory Building Inspection Scheme (MBIS)

 During the 1960s and 1970s there was an incredible property development boom in Hong Kong.
 The result is that today there are many buildings standing that are from this era, at risk of falling into disrepair unless legal regulations require a duty of responsibility be put on owners.

-Another factor that is an issue is that during this accelerated construction period not all buildings were built to high quality standards.
-The result is a real need within Hong Kong to prevent urban decay blighting the landscape.
+Another factor that is an issue is that during this accelerated construction period not all buildings were built to high-quality standards.
+The result is a real need within Hong Kong to prevent urban decay blighting the landscape or worse.

 Is MBIS effective?